-Before the pandemic, it was common for our children to spend at least six hours a day at school.
-And for children who participated in sports or other extracurricular activities, that could stretch into 8 hours a day or more.
+It’s common for our children to spend at least six hours a day at school.
+And for children who participate in sports or other extracurricular activities, that can stretch into 8 hours a day or more.

 While we expect the people entrusted with the safety of our children to protect them, sometimes the exact opposite happens.
-If you or a loved one were sexually molested at school, call the school child sex abuse lawyers at The Dominguez Firm for a free and completely confidential consultation today.
-Our compassionate and experienced attorneys are available to help you at 800-818-1818.
+If you or a loved one were sexually molested at school, call The Dominguez Firm for a free and completely confidential consultation today at 800-818-1818.

 A 2015 study by Johns Hopkins University estimated the annual cost of child sexual abuse at $9.3 billion.
 Here in California, there have been several high profile cases against the Los Angeles Unified School District and other area school districts for child sexual abuse.